-Theresa May is well known for her love of shoes.
-But we think it’s time she tried on a new pair for size.
+Former Prime Minister Theresa May was well known for her love of shoes.
+In June 2017, we asked her to try on a new pair for size.

 “We are asking you to take a day and walk in our shoes and see what a person with different complex needs has to deal with on a day-to-day basis.”